 What do F-16's, F-18's and baby carrots have in common?
 They have all landed on CCS Patch, Nosing, Slurry Binder (PNSB).

-Often, PNSB is extended with 4-8 volumes of gap-graded aggregates to provide a durable (5000 psi) surface that is highly resistant to chipping, impacts, point loads and large temperature swings.
-When used as an extended binder, it has a useful working life of up to 45 minutes at 72°F, so there is time for your best trowelers to properly place the entire batch you just mixed in the mortar mixer.
+Often, PNSB is extended with 4-8 volumes of gap-graded aggregates to provide a durable (5000 psi compressive strength) surface that is highly resistant to chipping, impacts, point loads and large temperature swings.
+When used as an aggregate extended binder, it has a useful working life of up to 45 minutes at 72°F, so there is time for your company's best trowelers to properly place the entire batch you just mixed in the mortar mixer.

 So what's the deal about baby carrots?
 Well, we can't reveal secrets of our best customers.
 We can tell you that baby carrots are formed from larger carrots that have been cut and ground.
-The longest-lived grinding wheels are made with a high mod epoxy and a low mod epoxy in a special combination.
-Similar wheels handle even harder tasks like pistachio nut hulls.
+The longest-lived carrot grinding wheels are made with a high mod epoxy and a low mod epoxy in a special combination.
+Similar wheels handle even harder tasks like the grinding of pistachio nut hulls.

 - works on damp, wet or even underwater substrate

-- withstands mechanical shocks
+- withstands substantial mechanical and thermal shocks

-- improves damaged concrete spalls and joints
+- improves bonding and mechanical toughness of damaged concrete spalls and joints

-- Work us with and you can use local sources of aggregates, save $
+- Work with us and you can use local sources of aggregates, save $